fabrizziop/new_steg_tool/README.md

 L1 to L4 represent each file's start and end position inside the encrypted data.
 Each 16 byte segment is divided into two 8-byte segments, the first one tells the program where the encrypted file data will begin inside the whole data blob.
 The second one, where it will end.
 Both are encoded little-endian, and are encrypted with the stream cipher.
 Paddings and file locations are calculated just before this.

-HMAC1-1 to HMAC1-4 are HMAC_SHA512 checksums, that cover the integrity from S1 to L4.
+HMAC1-1 to HMAC1-4 are HMAC_SHA3_512 authentication constructions, that cover the integrity from S1 to L4.
 The key used for each slot's HMAC1 is K_HMAC1.

 The main section of the resulting data from the encryption: